-Black Hills Energy Pipeline, LLC, a direct wholly-owned Subsidiary of BHER, is a Delaware limited liability company headquartered in Houston, Texas.
-The company is a 99% limited partner in Millennium Pipeline Company, LP, a Texas limited partnership which owns and operates an oil pipeline in the Gulf Coast region of Texas.40 ii.
-Black Hills Millennium Pipeline, Inc.
+Black Hills Energy Pipeline, LLC, a direct wholly owned Subsidiary of BHER, is a Delaware limited liability company headquartered in Houston, Texas.
+The company is a 99% limited partner in Millennium Pipeline Company, LP, a Texas limited partnership which owns and operates an oil pipeline in the eastern and Gulf Coast regions of Texas.